hexhacking/xCrash/xcrash_lib/src/main/cpp/dl/README.md

 1. On arm32 arch, only available when Android >= 5.0.
 2. It does not hold the linker's global lock in Android 5.x and 4.x, this may cause a crash during iterating.
 3. In some Android 4.x and 5.x devices, it returns basename instead of full pathname.
-4. In some Android 4.x and 5.x devices, it returns package name for app_process instead of /system/bin/app_process32 or /system/bin/app_process64.
+4. In some Android 4.x and 5.x devices, it returns package name for `app_process` instead of `/system/bin/app_process32` or `/system/bin/app_process64`.
 5. linker/linker64 is only included since Android 8.1.
 (AOSP has included linker/linker64 since 8.0, but a large number of devices from other manufacturers have included linker/linker64 since Android 8.1)

 ### `dlopen()` & `dlsym()`

-1. Since Android 7.0, dlopen() and dlsym() cannot operate system libraries.
+1. Since Android 7.0, `dlopen()` and `dlsym()` cannot operate system libraries.
 (Although in most cases, we don’t really need to load the dynamic library from the disk, but just need to get the address of a function to call it.)
-2. dlsym() can only obtain symbols in .dynsym, but we sometimes need to obtain internal symbols in .symtab and ".symtab in .gnu_debugdata".
+2. `dlsym()` can only obtain symbols in `.dynsym`, but we sometimes need to obtain internal symbols in `.symtab` and "`.symtab` in `.gnu_debugdata`".
-3. dlsym() does not distinguish between functions and objects when searching for symbols.
-In ELF files with a lot of symbols, this will reduce search efficiency, especially for .symtab.
+3. `dlsym()` does not distinguish between functions and objects when searching for symbols.
+In ELF files with a lot of symbols, this will reduce search efficiency, especially for `.symtab`.

 ## Solution